wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

                uiSettings.overrides.defaultRoute: /app/wz-home

-   It is also necessary to modify the OPENSEARCH JAVA_OPTS environment variable to allocate more RAM to the Wazuh indexer container:
+   It is also necessary to modify the OPENSEARCH JAVA_OPTS environment variable to allocate more RAM to the Wazuh indexer container and the tag of image generator:

       .. tabs::